 Getting there

-Either way you arrive at Yomiuriland’s gate first — PokéPark is inside it, about a 10-minute walk from the Sky Gate entrance.
-Critical detail from visitor reports: at the entrance queues there are two separate lines — one for PokéPark ticket holders and one for regular Yomiuriland guests.
-They are marked in Japanese.
-Getting in the wrong line costs you several minutes at exactly the moment the reservation race (below) begins.
-Look for the PokéPark signage, or show a staff member your ticket QR.
+Keio line: Keio-Yomiuriland Station, then the 'Sky Shuttle' gondola up the hill — the scenic way in.
+Odakyu line: Yomiuriland-mae Station, then a bus, roughly 10 minutes to the main gate.
+Either way you arrive at Yomiuriland's gate first — PokéPark is inside it, about a 10-minute walk from the Sky Gate entrance.
+Critical detail from visitor reports: the entrance queues split into two separate lines — one for PokéPark ticket holders, one for regular Yomiuriland guests — marked in Japanese.
+The wrong line costs you minutes at exactly the moment the reservation race begins.
+Look for PokéPark signage, or show a staff member your ticket QR.

 How the park actually works: the reservation race